liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 <p align="center"><kbd><img src="https://user-images.githubusercontent.com/18537705/160630414-0c20936a-b9e7-41be-ad61-c7a1b3036394.png" width="70%" height="70%" align="center"></img></kbd></p>

-The last "Use temp file" option is to decide whether the program creates a file in its own Temp folder (the user needs to save it after viewing it), or directly generates a cdx file in the directory where Excel is located.
+The last option, "Use Temporary File," allows you to choose whether the program creates a file in its own Temp folder (which you need to Save As to another place after viewing) or directly generates a CDX file in the directory where Excel is located.

-Other options not mentioned should be self-explanatory.
+Other options that's not mentioned above should be self-explanatory.

 ## Known issues

- * The temporary files of the program are stored in the program directory, so the program must have read and write permissions to this directory.
-It is not recommended to put the program in a path with permission restrictions such as Program Files, otherwise please give it administrator permissions.
+ * The program stores its temporary files in the program directory, so it requires read and write permissions to this directory.
+It's not recommended to install the program in a path with permission restrictions, such as Program Files.
+If you do so, please grant the program administrator permissions.

-* The preview interface is not completely correct.
-If there is unexpected behavior, export the ChemDraw file first to see if it is normal.
+ * The preview interface is not entirely accurate.
+If you experience any unexpected behavior, export the ChemDraw file first to check if it's normal.

-* Aside from plot region adjustment, none of the format changes (title, label, ticks, etc.) through the MatPlotLib toolbar will be carried to the exported cdxml file.
+ * Changes to the format (title, label, ticks, etc.) through the Matplotlib toolbar will not be carried over to the exported CDXML file (except for adjustments to the plot region).
+Please make those adjustments in ChemDraw.

-* The "Avoid text overlap" function is currently a greedy algorithm, and may produce unreasonable results in particularly crowded situations.
-Just fine-tune it yourself (tip, hold down Shift and drag the text in ChemDraw to ensure it moves horizontal or vertical).
+ * The "Avoid Text Overlap" function uses a greedy algorithm and may produce unreasonable results in particularly crowded situations.
+You can fine-tune it yourself by holding down Shift and dragging the text in ChemDraw to ensure it moves horizontally or vertically.

 <p align="center"><kbd><img src="https://user-images.githubusercontent.com/18537705/160629770-3f10e450-e240-4ac5-96f0-0e80434bd413.png" width="70%" height="70%" align="center"></img></kbd></p>

 ## For bug report

-If you encounter some unexpected behavior, please try to run the [examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) first and see whether it's a problem of your input or my program.
+If you encounter any unexpected behavior, please try running the [examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) first to determine whether the problem is with your input or the program.

-After that, you can give feedback by upload your Excel input file, a screenshot of the GUI before crashing and the last display in the CMD window.
-If the output file is generated, but there is a problem with the output file, please upload the output file as well.
+If the issue is with the program, please provide feedback by uploading your Excel input file, a screenshot of the GUI before the crash, and the last display in the CMD window.
+If the output file is generated but there is a problem with it, please upload the output file as well.

-If there is a crash, please run the program through the "Draw_Energy_Diagram_XML.bat" file in the directory.
-This will keep the error message before the program exits.
+If the program crashes, please run it using the "Draw_Energy_Diagram_XML.bat" file in the directory to keep the error message before the program exits.

 ## Citation